 - a.
-The All-Hazard, Whole Community Planning quarterly report submitted to ODEMHS via OK EMGrants (see previous task for more information) - b.
-Quarterly updates utilizing the CPG 101, Version 2.0 Plan Analysis Tool - c.
-An EOP approval page signed annually by each of the Annexes or ESF representatives and the Subrecipient's highest elected (officials) by the 4th quarter report and no later than October 10, 2022.
-A form has been provided for this requirement.
+Quarterly updates utilizing the CPG 101, Version 2.0 Plan Analysis Tool - b.
+An EOP approval page signed annually by each of the Annexes or ESF representatives and the Subrecipient's highest elected (officials) by the 4th quarter report and no later than October 10, 2023.
+A form has been provided for this requirement. - 3.
+List of Current and Ongoing Whole Community Preparedness Projects / Activities

-3. Communication Initiative